By BHARATHA MALLAWARACHI and KRISHAN FRANCIS | THE ASSOCIATED PRESS

 “I want to express my loving closeness to the Christian community, targeted while they were gathered in prayer, and all the victims of such cruel violence,” Francis said.

-Three police officers were killed while conducting a search at a suspected safe house in Dematagoda, on the outskirts of Colombo.
-The occupants of the safe house apparently detonated explosives to prevent arrest, Wijewardena said.
+Also, three police officers were killed during a search at a suspected safe house on the outskirts of Colombo when its occupants apparently detonated explosives to prevent arrest, authorities said.

-Local TV showed damage at the Cinnamon Grand, Shangri-La and Kingsbury hotels.
 The Shangri-La’s second-floor restaurant was gutted, with the ceiling and windows blown out.
-Loose wires hung and tables were overturned in the blackened space.
+Loose wires hung down and tables were overturned in the blackened space.
 From outside the police cordon, three bodies could be seen covered in white sheets.

-Foreign tourists hurriedly took to their cellphones to text family and loved ones around the world that they were OK.
+Foreign tourists hurriedly took to their cellphones to text family and loved ones that they were OK.
+Visitors from around the world come to Sri Lanka to see elephants, tea plantations, ancient Buddhist monuments and other sights.

-Associated Press writers Sheila Norman-Culp and Gregory Katz in London; Jon Gambrell in Dubai, United Arab Emirates; Vladimir Isachenkov in Moscow; Nicole Winfield at the Vatican; Adam Schreck in Bangkok; and Emily Schmall in New Delhi contributed to this report.
+Associated Press writers Sheila Norman-Culp and Gregory Katz in London; Sarah DiLorenzo in New York; Jon Gambrell in Dubai, United Arab Emirates; Vladimir Isachenkov in Moscow; Nicole Winfield at the Vatican; Adam Schreck in Bangkok; and Emily Schmall in New Delhi contributed to this report.